Person dies in house fire in Whangateau, north Auckland

 • Record day of AA callouts on first day of alert level 3

-A person was unaccounted for while another house occupant was speaking with firefighters at the scene, the spokesman said.
+A person was unaccounted for and another occupant was talking to firefighters at the scene, the spokesman said.

-At the time it was unclear if the person had been at the property.
+At the time it was unclear if the missing person was at the property.

 By 8.30pm the fire was under control, and was not threatening the surrounding bush.